josh26turner/UoB-Library-App/docs/portfolio/4 Development-testing.md

 If the service is making a request to the server we would outline how data will be sent with the request and in what format, as well as, HTTP methods and any headers that are required.
 Once we have agreed the protcol required for communicating to the server we could then create a set of tests that would ensure any request we made adhered to this pre-set protocol, by doing this it would allow us to ensure the API Request created in the service would be as expected when it reached our server.
 We carried out a similar process when creating requests that would be made to the OCLC WMS API, inspecting their documentation, we were able to create some tests to ensure that any request made would be in the correct format with the correct data.
 By following this approach we were able to ensure that the API requests were of the correct specification for the API.

-We will use unit tests for the testing of the requests, this will be supplemented by manual testing of the actual service, for reasons detailed below.
+We will use JUnit for the testing of the requests, this will be supplemented by manual testing of the actual service, for reasons detailed below.

 ### Challenges